-No increase in brain aneurysm rupture risk during pregnancy and deliveryFebruary 7th, 2013 in Neuroscience /
+No increase in brain aneurysm rupture risk during pregnancy and deliveryFebruary 7, 2013 in Medicine & Health / Neuroscience

 For women with aneurysms involving the brain blood vessels, pregnancy and delivery don't appear to increase the risk of aneurysm rupture, reports a paper in the February issue of Neurosurgery, official journal of the Congress of Neurological Surgeons.